The Shipping Law Review: Competition and Regulatory Law

 Businesses that are subject to the UKBA need to carry out a risk assessment to determine the locations, business partners and transactions that give rise to a corruption risk, and then implement policies and procedures to mitigate those risks.

-Those procedures are likely to involve, as a minimum, due diligence on counterparties and agents, together with staff training and the adoption of suitable contract terms.
+Those procedures are likely to involve, as a minimum, due diligence on counterparties and agents, staff training and the adoption of suitable contract terms.

 vi OECD monitoring